ammar-tanwar/bloglearnbay/posts/nlp-and-deep-learning-for-data-scientists.md

 ## Final lines

-We hope that these articles and instructions on natural language processing and NLP and Deep Learning helped you keep up with some of the major developments in machine learning this year.
+We hope that these articles and instructions on natural language processing and NLP and Deep Learning helped you keep up with some of the major developments in Machine Learning this year.
 Increased focus with NLP and Deep Learning means more internet materials are available.
 But a good article is sometimes required to gain a solid understanding of such a complicated and multi-faceted subject.
 Articles can help you improve your overall data literacy by providing basic background information, such as an introduction to deep learning and natural language processing (NLP) or clarification on significant ideas and real-world illustrations very well.
 Keep growing, my fellow members of the A.I. community.